-The most commonly prescribed medications for the treatment of anaphylaxis are: Epinephrine - Brand names include, but are not limited to EpiPen®, EpiPen Jr®, Twinject® autoinjectors.
-Parents usually bring epinephrine to school in the form of an EpiPen® (0.3 mg), EpiPen Jr® (0.15 mg) or Twinject® (0.3 mg or 0.15 mg) auto injectors.
-Note: The EpiPen® is a single dose auto-injector, while the Twinject® contains two doses of epinephrine - the first dose in an auto-injector and the second dose in the form of a traditional injection.
+The most commonly prescribed medications for the treatment of anaphylaxis are: Epinephrine - Brand names include, but are not limited to EpiPen®, EpiPen Jr®, Auvi-Q® autoinjectors.
+Parents usually bring epinephrine to school in the form of an EpiPen® (0.3 mg), EpiPen Jr® (0.15 mg) or Auvi-Q® (0.3 mg or 0.15 mg) auto injectors.